 - 2.1 Mercury Racing 450R engines are the only engines permitted in the class.
 The engines must be in their stock factory configuration.
 No modifications are permitted. - 2.2 Cowlings may be a lightweight facsimile of the production cowling.
 Manufacturers' decals must be on the cowling.
 External air intakes may be added. - 2.3 Powerhead must remain stock, as produced by the manufacturer. - 2.4 Balancing and Blueprinting is not allowed.
 Balancing and Blueprinting shall be defined as (but not limited to) "cleaning up," "bringing to spec," removing or adding any metal or any other material to balance any reciprocating parts.
-Media blasting and bead blasting is not permitted. - 2.5 Compression Ratio may not be altered, under any circumstances. - 2.6 ECU's may not be modified or reprogrammed, under any circumstances. - 2.7- Flywheels must remain stock, no modifications or lightening is permitted. - 2.8 Lower Units must remain factory stock, any OEM gear ratio is allowed.
+Media blasting and bead blasting is not permitted. - 2.5 Compression Ratio may not be altered, under any circumstances. - 2.6 ECU's may not be modified or reprogrammed, under any circumstances. - 2.7- Rev limiter: RPM limited to 6400 RPM.
+A G2X Pro Data Logger or AIM must be installed and maintained to monitor the RPM level during the race.
+The RPM level during the entire race must be verifiable on the Data Logger by the event inspectors during post-race inspection.
+The wiring harness of the system must be readily accessible for inspection by event inspectors.
+No dual systems or ignition components allowed.
+The RPM level during the entire race must be verifiable on the data logger by the APBA inspector upon completion of the race. - 2.8- Flywheels must remain stock, no modifications or lightening is permitted. - 2.9 Lower Units must remain factory stock, any OEM gear ratio is allowed.
 Blueprinting or truing is not permitted.
 Media or bead blasting is also not permitted.
+The leading edge of skeg may be blended 1" max.
+Water pickups max diameter 5/16"